Manawasp/goodrecipes/readme.md

 `rake bower:install`

 _If bower ask you to choose some version, take the choice with the `1.3.x` angular version._

+#### Deploy

+_API should to run if you want to haven't issues._
+`rails s -p 3000`

+**note**: Currently there is no production mode, api and website you should to run in the same IP, api need to run on the port 8080.

+#### Developmentt

+I use haml but rails compile haml only in `app/views` or my HAML template for Angular are in `webapp/app/assets/javascripts/templates/`.
+To manage this I use `guard` & `guard-haml` so if you want to compile this file go in `webapp/' and just run:
+`guard start`
+When you will save your file, guard will compile it automatically and he will provide a notification if there is success or error.

 ## API - application